Turkey Noodle Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

 Turkey noodle soup is really something I consider a treat!
 Eating halal, it’s hard to find turkey after the winter months/holidays, so I like to make sure I make the most of it while I can.
-Turkey is one of those proteins I look forward to making because it’s not just good – it’s a little special, too, so I never waste leftovers.
+Turkey is one of those proteins I look forward to making because it’s not just good, it’s a little special, too, so I never waste leftovers.
+I make this turkey noodle soup similar to traditional chicken noodle soup; it’s just turkey cut into cubes, simmered with carrots, celery, egg noodles, and herbs in a simple broth.

 Ingredients for recipe: fresh herbs, uncooked egg noodles, diced turkey, celery, carrots, salt and pepper, butter, turkey broth, onion and garlic.

-• Egg Noodles: These add a comforting, hearty feel to the soup.
+• Egg Noodles: Use wide or extra-wide egg noodles.
 Any pasta will work if you don’t have egg noodles, or you can use rice for a gluten-free option.

 Chopped veggies in a pot with salt and pepper.